 Disadvantages of a Franchise

 Just as with any business model, there are disadvantages to setting up a franchise.
 Quite often people are under the mistaken belief that the advantages outweigh the disadvantages, but this is because they are commonly blinded by the potential risks of starting a new business from scratch.
+The formalities of setting up a limited company under which the franchise operates will be the same as if you were starting your own business.

 The first and most significant disadvantage of a franchise is the fact that the franchisee has no control of the business or how it is run (or very limited control).
 The rules of the business are already established and part of the franchise agreement.
 How the business operates is set out by the brand of the franchise and it is very rare that a new franchisee will be able to operate outside of these borders.